Last Updated on May 14, 2022 by melissanreynolds

 Sleep is king.
 It is the foundation upon which my entire healing journey is built.
 More sleep equals less pain and fatigue.
 It is not an easy thing to do and I have a whole of life protocol, of which yoga is one part.
 If you want to really work on sleep, then check out this post.

 This sequence draws heavily on poses that come from a style of yoga called Restorative.
 It was designed specifically for those who were injured or unwell.
-All of these poses are covered in tutorials and included in classes in the Restful Yoga for the Chronic Life course available here.

 Benefits of these poses include: